DaleHuntGB/Squared/README.md

 - `make` will build & run the project.

 # 🔧 TODO
 - Seperate into Header / CPP Files.
   - `static inline` will be corrected with this.
 I need to read more about the benefits.
+  - `static inline` was fixed with Pointers & References instead.
+This will make seperation easier.
 - Enemies Attack Player.
+  - Enemies will deal collision damage to the player upon impact.
 - Player Health Bar.
 - Enemy Waves & Timer.
+  - Implemented in a basic manner.
+Enemies will spawn in waves based on game timer.
+  - Number of Enemies spawned are based on `std::map` of `gameLevel` -> `numEnemies`.
 - Different Projectiles.
+- Wave Duration.
+  - Indicate how long a wave has taken to be killed.
+  - Issue: As enemy count increases, this duration will become more relevant but harder to track as new waves will be spawning.
+- Enemies Killed / Waves Killed Counter.
+  - Interesting metric for the user.

 # 🖌️ Assets
 - Assets are created by myself, using Aseprite.
 This is still very much a learning experience.